thiagoa/notes/Windows.md

 - Settings -> Gaming -> Game Mode -> Uncheck "Game Mode"
 - Settings -> Bluetooth & Devices -> Touchpad -> Taps
     - Uncheck "Tap with a single finger to single-click"
-    - Uncheck "Tap with a two fingers to right-click"
+    - Uncheck "Tap with two fingers to right-click"
 - Settings -> Click on the search bar (Find a setting) -> Type "Edit power plan" and click on the result
   - Click on "Change advanced power settings"
     - Expand "Processor power management"